fullstackbrewing/fullstack-blog/source/_posts/The-Quest-For-Quad.md

 Together, Lincoln Purvis and I decided on a Belgian Quad recipe that we would both brew and submit to the competition.
 Both of us brewing on completely different systems that would yield different results.
 On Lincoln's system, (if I remember correctly) came out with a beer in the mid 9% ABV range.
 However, on my system it ended up in the lower 10% ABV range.
 Ultimately, mine just had a tad more ABV than his.

 Thus, we needed a related name.
 Fortunately the Quaid Brothers came to mind!
-We both thought the Quaid brothers were fun actors, but obviously was one was a little more eccentric than the other.
+We both thought the Quaid brothers were fun actors, but obviously one was a little more eccentric than the other.
 The "bigger" beer went to Randy and the more "respectful" beer went to Dennis.
 Thus, the higher ABV went to me and the more reasonable beer went to Lincoln.

 <div class="columns is-multiline">
     <div class="column is-half">